email2ify/friends/README.md

 **User Story in General:**
+* As a Site User I can view a clear indication of mouse hovering in the Navbar
 * As a logged out user I can view sign in and sign up options so that I can either sign in or sign up
 * As a Site User I can view a list of posts and also add posts so that I can select which animal post that interest me to read about,comment and to add my own post
 * As a Site User I can click on a post so that I can view the image